Digital bit-wise XOR

 cryptographic algorithms today.

-device for this, and never a common personal computer (PC) with a piece of
+and never use a common personal computer (PC), a tablet or a smart phone,

 ➤ More about the One-Time Pad (OTP)